zneb97/DSA-17/sorting/day00/README.md

 Feel free to watch at double speed!

 [Here](https://drive.google.com/open?id=0B_K4P69ad_l_RDY2U3VZUkpTY3M) are the corresponding powerpoint slides for the MIT lecture.
 [This](http://videolectures.net/mit6046jf05_leiserson_lec04/) website plays the video lecture side-by-side with the powerpoint lecture, with the downside of not being able to play faster than normal speed.

-### Code

-- Draw the recursive trees (see [here](https://docs.google.com/presentation/d/1mNRb1tx3ibY2FjKkcXqJvjfDnT0vkxfYKEf38HrU26Y/edit?usp=sharing)) of the merge sort algorithm for the input array `[4,8,62,9,14,19]`.
-Show (a photo of) this to your NINJA at checkoff.
-- In `InsertionSort.java`, `MergeSort.java`, and `QuickSort.java`, complete the `sort` method.
-- For each `sort` function, detail the best, worst, and average case runtime complexity, as well as the space complexity, in the comments.

 ### Peak-Finding